About Bucks Pocket State Park

 - Limit of 8 persons per site - 2 ORV's and trailer.

 The ORV trail is the first of its kind for the Alabama State Parks.
 This new endeavor creates an exciting new amenity for us and we look forward to learning more from the ORV community.
 We encourage trail users to give us feedback on the positive and negative aspects of our new trail system.

 The new trail offers a unique way to discover some of Alabama’s most beautiful and rugged terrain.
 The ORV trail was designed to be a slow ride through beech/hardwood forest, paralleling South Sauty Creek.
 The trail passes through the back country campsite area and then runs towards Morgan's Cove boat ramp where it continues another 2.3 miles.

 Along the 6.2 mile ORV trail, there are many opportunities for scenic views to see some of Northeast Alabama’s unique flora and fauna.
 In addition, there are a few locations to picnic and fish.

 *Bucks' Pocket State Park will be operated and managed as a facility of Lake Guntersville State Park.

-Located in three counties (DeKalb, Jackson and Marshall) and secluded in a natural pocket, Buck's Pocket State Park is one of the most peaceful & tranquil places in Alabama.
+Located in three counties (DeKalb, Jackson and Marshall) and secluded in a natural pocket, Bucks Pocket State Park is one of the most peaceful & tranquil places in Alabama.
 The park is a pocket of beauty atop Sand Mountain's plateau.
-The park is known for the sweeping views of its rugged, seemingly untouched landscape provided from the heights of Point Rock.
+Known for the sweeping views of its rugged, seemingly untouched landscape provided from the heights of Point Rock.